 In Firefox for the Mac, it looks like this:

 The process for fixing is straight forward, but may take a while.
 Identify errors, go to your code and attempt to fix the errors, then check your console again to see if errors are still popping up.
 Once your debugging console shows no errors, you can move on to the next step.

 2) Use Google Tag Manager's Preview Link to debug in Firefox with Firebug

-Each time that you modify your Google Tag Manager installation within the interface, you will need to create a new version of your code in order to publish to the web.
+Each time that you modify your Google Tag Manager installation within the interface, you will need to create a new version of your code in order to publish it to the web.
 Before deploying a major initiative, it is highly recommended that you test your installation to make sure everything is working properly.
 You can do this using the Save and Preview button when creating a new container.
 We go over this and other debugging strategies in our Google Tag Manager Tutorial found here.

 When clicking on this button, you will see the option to view your site in debug mode

 Then as you navigate your site, you will see the status of your tags at the bottom of your screen.